Brand ยท Identity and value

 The approach

-A localised, all-female research approach
+A localised, all-female research approach on our platform

 We recruited a mix of young girls and women, along with a small male sub-sample, for a week-long community.
-Every design decision prioritised participant safety, cultural relevance, and the integrity of the insights gathered.

 We created a safe digital space with an all-female research team that encouraged participation through patience, curiosity, and cultural humility.
-The community environment was designed so participants could share honestly without concern for judgment or cultural conflict.

 Cultural localisation

 Activities were fully localised for each market, and we worked with trusted cultural experts to support moderation and ensure appropriate language and tone.
-A one-size approach would have undermined both the quality of the insights and the trust of participants.

 Multimedia reflection

 We gathered detailed feedback through private discussions and video posts to capture the specific challenges girls face in different cultural contexts.
-Video gave participants a way to express nuance, emotion, and lived experience that written responses alone could not convey.

 The result